First Battle of Elephant Pass

-The First Battle of Elephant Pass (Codenamed Operation Aakaya Kadal Veli, which means 'Air-Sea-Plain' by LTTE) was a battle fought in July 1991 for the control of the Sri Lankan military base of Elephant Pass, which was of strategic importance as it linked the northern mainland known as Wanni with the Jaffna Peninsula.
+The First Battle of Elephant Pass (Codenamed Operation Aakaya Kadal Veli, which means 'Air-Sea-Land' by LTTE) was fought in July 1991 for the control of the Sri Lankan military base of Elephant Pass, which was of strategic importance as it linked the northern mainland known as Wanni with the Jaffna Peninsula.
 The battle was fought between troops of the Sri Lankan army and the Liberation Tigers of Tamil Eelam, commonly known as LTTE.

 Battle

 On July 10, 1991, the LTTE launched a massive attack at Elephant Pass.
 The battle was, up until that time, the most violent and bloody confrontation that ever took place between the LTTE and the Sri Lankan Army.
 The LTTE had previously surrounded the base and blocked off routes north and south so no reinforcements could come in.
 Also, at the beginning of July, the LTTE moved anti-aircraft guns close to the base so no helicopters could bring in supplies.
 Thus the 800 troops of the 6th Battalion of the Sri Lanka Sinha Regiment stationed at the base were trapped, yet led by Maj. (later Maj.
 Gen.) Sanath Karunaratne they fought on.
 The assault came from the south.
 On the first day, the LTTE captured a few bunkers held by Sri Lankan troops.
 During the attack, the LTTE used steel-plated earth-moving vehicles and tractors.
 They fired hundreds of mortar rounds on the positions of the Sri Lankan forces.
 The next day the second-in-command of the base was killed in a mortar attack.

 Helicopters were not able to land at the base because of heavy fire.
 Eventually, the Rest House camp in the southern sector of the base fell into the hands of the LTTE.
 Sustaining heavy losses, the Sri Lankan troops fell back to the rearward positions.
 As dusk fell the LTTE launched several attacks with hundreds of fighters and surrounded the army's fortifications.
 The defending troops were shocked by the sight of a hitherto unknown bulldozer covered with armoured plates that looked like a huge tank.
 It was equipped with a machine gun on top of it and contained a large supply of arms and ammunition inside.